FOlkestone Comedy Club – An exceptional night out!

 brand new comedy

 “I go around the country to the comedy festivals, Edinburgh, Leicester and so on.
 Watching all of the new acts, I pick out the ones who are going to work well with our audience, and be brilliant.
 You get a really varied experience as well; there are musical acts, ‘normal’ stand-up and lots of different kinds of comedy.

 “As well as the seasoned acts, we also have a section in the middle where brand new acts can have a chance.
 I book them blind, don’t even ask to see their stuff, and they are local too.
 We’ve had a 16 year old do his first gig, and a 70 year old too.
 It’s a great apprenticeship to work alongside acts who have been on the circuit for a while; sometimes it’s a chastening exercise, realising you’ve got a long way to go, but it’s all good – you understand more clearly what’s ahead of you.”

-“That first gig I did in Folkestone didn’t put me off the town though.
-My wife and I came back to Folkestone to visit during the Triennial in 2011, and this place is amazing!
+“After that first gig, my wife and I came back to Folkestone to visit during the Triennial in 2011, and this place is amazing!
 I can’t imagine why you wouldn’t live here if you’ve see what we’ve got on offer.
 But then, I am an evangelist!
 The genius of the Triennial festivals is that it makes you walk around Folkestone.
-You end up going to the curious bits that are off the main track.
-Folkestone’s beautiful, and in my eyes, more beautiful for its desolation.
-Places like The Warren are exceptional but maybe not the first place you think of when you come here.
-This town is meant to be shared, so we moved here, and invite so many friends to come and see what we’ve got going on here!”
+You end up going to the curious bits that are off the main track.”

 the friendliest audience in the country